Antistia gens: Praenomina

-The oldest families of the Antistii used the praenomina Sextus, Aulus, Lucius, and Marcus.
+The oldest branches of the gens Antistia used the praenomina Sextus, Aulus, Lucius, and Marcus.
 In the later Republic, members of the gens also used Publius, Titus, and Gaius.
 The Antistii Veteres used primarily Gaius and Lucius.
 One Quintus appears in the imperial era.

 Branches and cognomina

 In the earlier ages of the Republic, none of the members of the gens appear with any surname, and even in later times they are sometimes mentioned without one.
 The surnames under the Republic are Gragulus, Labeo, Reginus, and Vetus.
 The last of these, the Antistii Veteres, were the greatest of the Antistii.
 In 29 BC, Octavian elevated this family to the patriciate.
 They held several consulships from the time of Augustus to that of Antoninus Pius.

 Gragulus refers to a jackdaw (graculus in Latin), which is displayed on the bronze coins of the only known Antestius with this cognomen.